matt-curtis/developer.sketchapp.com/index.md

 We’ve divided the contents into four parts:

-1. **Introduction**, which is a general overview of the scripting features in Sketch,
+1. **Introduction**, which is a general overview of the scripting features in Sketch.
-2. **Common Tasks**, which will take you on a tour of all the different things you can do with Plugins, and
+2. **Code Examples**, which will take you on a tour of all the different things you can do with Plugins.
 3. **Reference**, which is a detailed list of all classes and methods, with relevant examples for each item.
 4. **Resources**, with links and pointers to resources you may find useful as a plugin developer.